Time is a fantastic topic for songwriters because let’s face it… we’re all sort of bound by it.

 Coldplay’s Clocks is a classic love song about regret and “cursed missed opportunities”.
 It could even belong on our list of unrequited love songs.

-The protagonist (is it Chris Martin himself?) has tried and failed many times “tides that I tried to swim against”.
+The protagonist (Chris Martin himself?) has tried and failed many times “tides that I tried to swim against”.

 But the clock is ticking, and he feels time is running out to take action.